Served: 10 years

 April 25, 1908 to August 6, 1918

-John Ledford (35) had recently moved from Kentucky to Hamilton and took a job at the Mosler Safe Company.
-On the evening of July 20, 1918 Leford was out looking for trouble and carried with him a four-pound hammer as a weapon.
-During the early morning of Sunday, July 21, 1918 Patrolman Lentz deemed it wise to take the hammer from Ledford, who by then was highly intoxicated.
+About then, John B. Ledford (35) had moved from Kentucky to Hamilton and took a job at the Mosler Safe Company.
+On the evening of July 20, 1918, Ledford was out looking for trouble and carried with him a four-pound hammer as a weapon.
+During the early morning of Sunday, July 21, 1918, Patrolman Lentz deemed it wise to take the hammer from Ledford, who by then was highly intoxicated.

-Ledford went to his home on Shuler Avenue near the Miami & Erie Canal, where he lived with his wife and six children, retrieved his Winchester .32-20 caliber rifle, and hunted down Patrolman Lentz.
+Ledford went to his home on Shuler Avenue near the Miami & Erie Canal, where he lived with his wife and six children, retrieved his Winchester .32-20 caliber rifle, and went hunting for Patrolman Lentz.
 He stopped first at the Mosler Safe Company and inquired of the guard who had taken his hammer from him.
 When the guard replied that it had been Patrolman Lentz and Ledford informed the guard that he would “get” the officer.

 Several firemen and citizens apprehended Ledford, though he resisted.
 The fireman and citizens turned Ledford over to Inspector of Police Dulle, Detectives Hetterich and Mueller, and Officers Leonard and Johnson.
 They locked him up in the Butler County jail fearing that Ledford would be lynched.
 Dr. Edward Cook was called and he had Patrolman Lentz removed to Mercy Hospital.

-Hamilton Police Chief, Charles Sticker, signed a warrant against Ledford on Wednesday, July 7, 1918, for Murder of the 1st Degree and he was arraigned on Thursday morning, July 8.
-On July 10, Coroner Edward Cook examined 15 witnesses at his inquest and determined that Patrolman Lentz came to his end through homicidal violence by Ledford.
-A Butler County Grand Jury returned and indictment of Murder of the 2nd Degree and, on November 11, 1918 a trial was held and Leford was convicted only of Manslaughter.
-We do not know why such a case would be reduced to Manslaughter or what sentence was given or served.
+Hamilton Police Chief Charles Sticker, signed a warrant against Ledford on Wednesday, July 7, 1918 for Murder of the 1st Degree and he was arraigned on Thursday morning, July 8.
+On July 10, 1918 Coroner Edward Cook examined 15 witnesses at his inquest and determined that Patrolman Lentz came to his end through homicidal violence by Ledford.

 If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@Police-Museu.org.

-This narrative was revised July 20, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, based on his research and research provided by Joyce Meyer, Price Hill Historical Society Historian, and Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Historical Society Historianicide Detective Edward Zieverink.
+© This narrative was revised July 9, 2017 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Museum Director, based on his research and research provided by Joyce Meyer, Price Hill Historical Society, and Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.